bigmoves/quickslice/docs/guides/troubleshooting.md

 ### "Invalid redirect URI"

-The redirect URI in your OAuth request doesn't match any registered URI for your client.
+The redirect URI in your OAuth request doesn't match any registered URI.

-**Fix:** Check that the redirect URI in your app exactly matches one registered in Settings > OAuth Clients.
-URIs must match including protocol, host, port, and path.
+**Fix:** Ensure the redirect URI in your app exactly matches one in Settings > OAuth Clients.
+URIs must match protocol, host, port, and path.

 ### "Invalid client ID"